jasonl4600/apcsa-freedom-project/tool/learning-log.md

 ```
 * Previously the steps was assigned to our speed variable which determines our maximum velocity meaning you would stop immediately.
 Now having a step value of 10 you slow down then stop.
 * Something to note is gravity is changed in Godot's project settings.

+### 3/2/2025
+* As per my MVP plan I completed the steps I've given myself in order to complete my MVP within the deadline
+* I was able to create a camera function that follows my character sprite within movement.
+This was done by accessing my main character scene which is basically a folder/space where all actions/functions take place for my sprite.
+I accessed my CharacterBody2D node and gave it a child node Camera2D.
+This function gives the ability to manipulate the camera within the game.
+This allows the camera to follow the specific sprite and I can also control the zoom of it, etc.
+* One issue I did have with this is the fact that the "default" camera view was out of place compared to where the map was.
+This meant my camera was showing void and not where my player would have been.
+The player and map are two separate scenes so I had to update both of them in order to fix this problem.
+* I added another sprite that will act as an "enemy" and gave it animations and physics functions like my character sprite.
+I plan on finding ways to give him actions next.
+I will also start brainstorming win conditions within my game as per my MVP plan.

 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc